twilkes149/missionApp/app/missionApp/readme.md

 - password
 - familyKey //the current family group the user is viewing
 - rootPerson // the current person the user is viewing the map as
+- connectingLines // used to toggle whether or not to draw lines when viewing map as a family tree

 # Pages
 ## Login